-- A. Reservation of Tax Credits: The Louisiana Housing Finance Agency (the "Agency") will accept applications for the reservation of low income housing tax credits ("Tax Credits") from the credit ceiling for calendar year 2004 for qualifying rental residential housing projects located in Louisiana.
+- A. Reservation of Tax Credits: The Louisiana Housing Finance Agency (the "Agency") will accept applications for the reservation of low income housing tax credits ("Tax Credits") from the credit ceiling for calendar year 2005 for qualifying rental residential housing projects located in Louisiana.
 At least 10% of the Tax Credit Ceiling will be set-aside for use by qualified nonprofit organizations which must materially participate in the development and operation of a qualified low-income housing project for at least the 15 year compliance period of the LIHTC Program in accordance with the requirement of Section 42 of the Internal Revenue Code of 1986, as amended (the "Code").
 Tax Credits under the LIHTC Program will be available only with respect to projects or buildings (including certain qualified rehabilitation expenditures incurred through the first taxable year of the credit period) for which an audit by an independent certified public accountant is submitted of sources and uses and eligible basis. - B. Carryover Allocation of Tax Credits: Projects may qualify for a carry-forward allocation of tax credits under the Ten Percent (10%) Basis Exception.
 A Taxpayer/Owner must deliver to the Agency all carry forward allocation documentation, including an appropriate attorney or CPA opinion in the format prescribed by the Agency, on or before October 1 of the calendar year of the credit ceiling from which the credits are to be allocated.
-This deadline may be extended by the Agency in order to assure the allocation of the State's credit ceiling for the calendar year. - C. Placed in Service Audit: The Financing Certification, Syndication Cost Certification and GAAP Audit must be received by not later than the April 1st of the calendar year following the year in which the Project is placed in service.
+This deadline may be extended by the Agency in order to assure the allocation of the State's credit ceiling for the calendar year. - C. Placed in Service and Annual Audit: (i) Placed in Service Audit: The Financing Certification, Syndication Cost Certification and GAAP Audit must be received by not later than the April 1st of the calendar year following the year in which the Project is placed in service.
 The carry forward allocation of credits is subject to recapture if required certifications and audit are not received by such date.
 The Taxpayer/Owner may request a one-year extension from the Agency only if the Taxpayer has elected to begin the first year of the credit period following the year in which the Project is placed in service.
-Payment to CHDO or non-profit partners partnering with a for-profit as a co-developer must be shown as fully paid in the placed-in-service audit. - D. Compliance Training Requirements: Taxpayer/Owners will be required to evidence to the Agency at least ninety (90) days prior to a Project's Placed In Service Date that the proposed onsite manager or the Management Company has completed compliance training within the prior (12) twelve months in a program deemed acceptable to the Agency in accordance with industry recognized training standards.
-No Form 8609 will be issued without evidence of such training. - E. Fees to CHDO or Non-profit General Partner: Prior to delivery of Form 8609 a for-profit co-general partner with a CHDO or non-profit general partner must certify payment of the fee paid to the CHDO or non-profit general partner is consistent with Development Services Agreement submitted with the Tax Credit Application.
+Payment to CHDO or non-profit partners partnering with a for-profit as a co-developer must be shown as fully paid in the placed-inservice audit. - (ii) Annual Audit: Following the placed in service date of a project, Taxpayers must submit annual hard copy and electronic audits to the Agency in a format using the standard chart of accounts prescribed by the HUD for projects with FHA issued loans.
+All cash distributions and withdrawals from operating reserves and/or reserves for replacement must be explained in footnotes to the audit.
+Annual audits must be received by not later than April 1st of each calendar year if the fiscal year is a calendar year or not later than ninety (90) days following the end of a fiscal year that is not a calendar year.
+All audits must be submitted to: